spot_img

 AI image generated by Google Gemini

-The Byzantines also played a critical role in the development of the Cyrillic alphabet.
-The Byzantine missionaries Saints Cyril and Methodius created the Glagolitic script to translate religious texts into Slavic languages in the ninth century.
-Their disciples — most notably Clement of Ohrid at the Preslav Literary School in the First Bulgarian Empire — later developed the Cyrillic alphabet based on Greek letterforms.
-That script is used today by roughly 250 million people across Russia, Ukraine, Serbia, Bulgaria, Mongolia, and several Central Asian nations.
+The Byzantine missionaries Cyril and Methodius developed the Glagolitic script in the ninth century to translate Christian texts into Slavic languages.
+A later group of scholars; primarily Clement of Ohrid; working at the Preslav Literary School in the First Bulgarian Empire developed the Cyrillic alphabet based on Greek letter forms.
+Today Cyrillic-based alphabets are used by roughly 250 million people in Russia, Ukraine, Serbia, Montenegro, North Macedonia, plus parts of Mongolia and Central Asia.

 9. Umayyad Caliphate (661–750 CE)